LisaGlaser/deformed_sphere_visualisation/README.md

 ```
 or look into the code itself.

-plotscripts contains a simple script to plot the 3d embeddings, and my script for fitting ellipses to the geometries.
+The folder plotscripts contains a simple script to plot the 3d embeddings, and my script for fitting ellipses to the geometries.

 # Resource usage indication example: S2
 In this code Lambda=N*(N+1) since the new code uses matrix size N